Public names index

 SparseIR.TauSamplingType

-Allows the transformation between the IR basis and a set of sampling points in (scaled/unscaled) imaginary time.
+Allows transformation between IR basis coefficients and sampling points in imaginary time.

 source